MXKiN/chrome-citibankhk-pay-bot/README.md

 ### Install from Chrome Web Store

 - URL: <https://chrome.google.com/webstore/detail/pps-hk-pay-bot/mlpilfangidnjfmahodhihmmaenpidgk>
+- If you want to upgrade to a new version before Chrome schedules it, you may remove and add the extension again manually

 ### Manual Install

 > Be aware that the extension will not be auto-updated if installed manually

-- Download the ZIP file: <https://github.com/freehk-developer/chrome-ppshk-pay-bot/archive/v1.0.4.zip>
+- Download the ZIP file: <https://github.com/freehk-developer/chrome-ppshk-pay-bot/archive/v1.0.5.zip>
 - Unzip the ZIP file
 - Go to `chrome://extensions` and turn on Developer mode at the top right corner
 - Click the Load unpacked extension button and select the unzipped folder, the folder should contain `manifest.json` file